Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 We soon come to Hurricane

-Creek at the old road crossing, it’s about 30 feet across and the water is
+Creek at the ford, it’s about 30 feet across and the water is

 moving fast but it doesn’t look too deep.